AndrewJBateman/angular-webcam-video-capture/README.md

 # Angular Webcam Video Capture

-* Displays webcam video stream and captures images from local PC using a web browser.
+* Displays webcam video stream and captures images from local PC web browser.
 Photos can be captured using a button that will save the images in an array.
 Works in Chrome only.

 *** Note: to open web links in a new window use: _ctrl+click on link_**